rmilrad/mobile-challenge/README.md

 Our challenge is to create a web based UI and backend API that reads and stores contact information.
 The web frontend/server must be a separate process/service from the backend api.
 In other words, decouple the UI from the data service.

+Ideally, this would take a mid-level developer up to two hours to complete the minimum requirements.

 ## Minimum Challenge Requirements
 We would like a minimum  capability.
 These are:
 - A RESTful create and read mechanism for contacts